 Let’s start at the very beginning, a very good place to start…

-I chose the garage over the shed I had intended to put it in for several reasons.
+Also, an experienced sheds builder in Charlotte NC says they chose the garage over the shed that they had intended to put it in for several reasons.

 - More room